webqit/webflo/README.md

   > Your markup is also easily extendable with [OOHTML](https://github.com/webqit/oohtml) - a set of new features for HTML that makes it fun to hand-author your UI!
 Within OOHTML are [HTML Modules (`<template name="partials"></template>`)](https://github.com/webqit/oohtml#html-modules) and [HTML Imports (`<import template="partials"></import>`)](https://github.com/webqit/oohtml#html-imports), [Reactive Scripts (`<script type="subscript"></script>`)](https://github.com/webqit/oohtml#subscript) and more!

-+ [WHATWG DOM](https://dom.spec.whatwg.org/) is universally available - across client and server environments - for all things *dynamic UIs*: rendering, manipulation, interactivity, etc.
++ [WHATWG DOM](https://dom.spec.whatwg.org/) is universally available - not only on the client-side, but also on the server-side via [OOHTML-SSR](https://github.com/webqit/oohtml-ssr) - for all things *dynamic pages*: rendering, manipulation, interactivity, etc.

   > Your DOM is also easily enrichable with [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), plus [Subscript Elements](https://github.com/webqit/oohtml#subscript) and [The State API (`document.state` and `element.state`)](https://github.com/webqit/oohtml#state-api) from OOHTML.